If you have struggled with overcoming codependency, the following phrases might resonate with you…

 How do I know if I am codependent?

 The author, Melody Beattie says her definition of codependency is “a person who has let another person’s behavior affect him or her, and who is obsessed with controlling that person’s behavior” (Codependent No More, pg 34).

-Being codependent comes with its set of personality traits, which include: controlling and helping excessively, having low self-esteem, having passive-aggressive communication instead of assertiveness, having difficulty regulating and managing your emotions, and often finding yourself feeling guilty, insecure, overwhelmed and burnout.
+Being codependent comes with its set of personality traits, which include: controlling and helping excessively, having low self-esteem, or having passive-aggressive communication instead of assertiveness.
+Further, it can mean having difficulty regulating and managing your emotions, and often finding yourself feeling guilty, insecure, overwhelmed, and burnout.

 When you suffer from codependency, guilt becomes your best friend.